rlee360/GameOfLife/README.md

   -h, --help            show this help message and exit -e EVOLUTIONS, --evolutions EVOLUTIONS
-                        Number of evolutions of game. (default: 1) -t THREADS, --threads THREADS
-                        Suggestion for number of threads to run the program on. (default: 4)
+                        Number of evolutions of game. (default: 1) --hosts HOSTS         Specifies the hosts and number of threads on each host (default: None)
   -i INPUT, --input INPUT
                         filename for input with either image data, binary data, or space separated text (default: None)